MrUpsidown/maps-api-v3/README.md

 * [Maps API v3 Directions with InfoWindow with distance from start](http://jsfiddle.net/upsidown/ucny147m/)
   * Bind an InfoWindow to a Directions route by manually rendering the route and displaying distance from start
   * Warning: this uses the **overview Polyline** which is less accurate than rendering each step Poyline
+  * Credits for distance calculation go to https://stackoverflow.com/a/9491592/1238965

 ## Street View Service